 Although gaps between districts and within districts exist (data not analyzed for within-school gaps), the extent to which each of these occurs may vary.
 Each district in which a data analysis of in-district gaps existed was required to submit a separate plan.
-These plans required stakeholder engagement to further identify specific root causes and district-specific strategies for equity gap reduction.
-All LEAs that receive Title I funds are required to develop an annual Equity Plan that identifies and addresses disparities in any of the areas for which data is collected and monitored.
+These plans required stakeholder engagement to further identify specific root causes and district-specific strategies for equity gap reduction in areas identified.